-A defined and strong chin is considered by many as a sign of strength and beauty.
-A chin implant is a safe and long lasting method to correct a receding chin, sought after by some men and women – often for very different reasons.
+A defined and strong chin is often sign of strength and beauty.
+A chin implant is a safe and long lasting method to correct a receding chin.
+It is generally sought after by some men and women – often for very different reasons.
 Chin augmentation changes the contours of your face.
 It augments a weak chin and gives an attractive look of distinction.

 Another benefit that chin implants can provide is balancing out other facial features.
 Chin implants are often recommended for patients undergoing rhinoplasty surgery to achieve better facial balance and harmony.
 It is common to combine a chin implant with cheek implants for higher cheekbones.

 The goal is always to achieve subtle and natural looking enhancements.
 Whilst we aim for balance and symmetry.
 However, this isn’t always possible.
 In this case, we aim to create the most aesthetically pleasing balance for your face.
 The results will vary from patient to patient.
 Chin implant surgery will enhance your appearance, but realistic expectations are important to achieve satisfaction.

 The best candidates for a chin implant either have a receding or weak chin.
 If you have a chin that looks too small in comparison with other facial features, you would also benefit from this.
 For example, a chin implant can improve the neckline and make a large nose appear smaller.
 It does this by balancing out the facial features.
 It can also improve a rounded face and neck*.

 *Subject to opinion.

 Facial implants have proven to provide a safe, predictable, low-risk cosmetic surgical procedure.
-Millions of facial implants made from non-toxic materials such as Expanded Polytetrafluoroethylene (ePTFE) & Silicone has been implanted, with no reported cases of allergic reaction.
+Millions of facial implants made from non-toxic materials such as Expanded Polytetrafluoroethylene (ePTFE) & Silicone.
+There are no reported cases of allergic reaction.
 The implants are designed specifically for use in the chin.
 They come in all widths, shapes and sizes.
 The surgeon will bespoke trim them for a more natural fit.